To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Official tuition rates and fees are always available for you at Student Central.
 That includes complete billing and payment information and details on how to set up a personal deferment—or installment—plan.

 To apply, you’ll need to submit the Free Application for Federal Student Aid (FAFSA).
-The application will be available beginning October 1.
+The application will be available beginning in December.
+Be sure to complete the FAFSA as early as possible, and defintely by April 15.
 Student Central will walk you through the process to make sure you’re covering all your bases.

 You sent your official high school transcript when you applied to IU.